Serapieum-of-alex/pyramids/docs/dataset.rst

 dataset_like
 ------------
-- `dataset_like` method creates a Geotiff raster like another input raster, new raster will have the same projection, coordinates or the top left corner of the original raster, cell size, nodata velue, and number of rows and columns the raster and the dem should have the same number of columns and rows
+- `dataset_like` method creates a Geotiff raster like another input raster, new raster will have the same projection, coordinates or the top left corner of the original raster, cell size, nodata value, and number of rows and columns the raster and the dem should have the same number of columns and rows

 Parameters